miklevin/MikeLev.in/_posts/2024-11-21-pipulate-pipeline-born-again.md

 snobs fool ya.
 Rows and columns by any other name are rows & columns just the same.
 It's not rocket science... oh, wait... it is.

 Jupyter itself used all that JavaScript tech.
-But it used it well and not by me.
-I did a little looking into how such magic was pulled off and found myself a new favorite tool, Zero Message Queue, or ZeroMQ, or just zmq.
-It was the secret to much of that performance and I added it to my toolbox.
+But it used it well and ***not by me***, which is the important part.
+I did a little looking under the covers to see how such wonderful magic was pulled off and found myself a new favorite tool, Zero Message Queue, or ZeroMQ, or just zmq for short.
+It was the secret to much of that snappy Jupyter performance and I added it to my toolbox.
 Now that WebSockets has taken over from that, I'm still having trouble letting go of zmq, elegant and high performance as it is.
 It's the reason stuff just happens so fast and the browser starts felling more like a text editor.
-There was other stuff too, but zmq was the part that still lived in my Python world.
+There was other (Electron-like) stuff too, but zmq was the part that still lived in my Python world.
 Complexity had been shoved around, and now I didn't have to deal with it because powerful JavaScript jockeys who are obviously very empathetic to the Python worldview are on the case.
 Thank you!
 Thank you everyone involved in Project Jupyter.
 You're the good guys.
 A lot like Debian and GNU.
-You know how they say if the product is free,
-***you're*** the product?
-Organizations like this prove that's not always the case.
+You know how they say if the product is free, ***you're*** the product?
+Organizations like Jupyter, Debian and GNU prove that's not always the case.
 Add them to your list this Thanksgiving.

 Anyhoo, all prior visions of Pipulate with a bring-your-own-server died there.
 Pipulate was a bunch of Notebooks you could run in Jupyter.
 Google Colab, you